adrockmkt/rss_adrock_generator/README.md

 ## 💡 Future (optional)

-- Automate the script execution with a cron job on the server.
 - Show feed consumption statistics in Looker Studio.
 - Automatically distribute updates to platforms (LinkedIn, Email, etc).